 Aircraft, aviation crew, maintenance and operations certificates are provided by Mayo Clinic.

-The staff, medical equipment and medications on board make Mayo One a mobile emergency room equipped to handle nearly any patient with serious trauma injuries or who is critically ill.
-On-board equipment allows the flight team to monitor a patient's heart rate, blood pressure, temperature and carbon dioxide and oxygen levels.
+The staff, medical equipment and medications on board make Mayo One a mobile emergency room (ER) equipped to handle nearly any patient with serious trauma injuries or who is critically ill.
+Onboard equipment allows the flight team to monitor a patient's heart rate, blood pressure, temperature, and carbon dioxide and oxygen levels.
 The flight team uses external defibrillators, external pacemakers and other advanced-level equipment.
 All Mayo One helicopters carry a portable lab analyzer that measures the patient's arterial or venous blood gases and other lab values.
 Mayo One crews follow a physician-directed protocol for initiating therapeutic hypothermia in select cases.
-Blood (3 units) and thawed plasma (3 units) is carried on every flight and can be administered inflight or at the referring hospital.
+Blood (three units) and thawed plasma (three units) are carried on every flight and can be administered inflight or at the referring hospital.
 Mayo One helicopter crews also carry tranexamic acid (TXA).